2018-2019 Theme House Proposal Requirements

 - The reason you are seeking to create or renew a Theme House.
 If you are reapplying as a Theme House, our expectation is that you accomplished the goals that you set out from the previous year, completed all paperwork and have new programming ideas for the upcoming year.

 - Ideas for potential house programs relating to your theme.
 Theme Houses must plan and execute at least one program per month.
 These programs will be documented and tracked through the Assistant Director of Residence Life.
 A small programming budget will be available through the THCs supported by the Office of Residence Life and Health Education.
-Before the program, the Theme House Coordinator must submit a program proposal to the Assistant Director of Residence Life, Blake Reilly.
-After the program, the Theme House Coordinator will also need to submit an evaluation sheet to the Assistant Director of Residence Life, Blake Reilly.
+Before the program, the Theme House Coordinator must submit a program proposal to the Coordinator of Campus Life and Residential Programming, Nevo Polonsky.
+After the program, the Theme House Coordinator will also need to submit an evaluation sheet to the Coordinator of Campus Life and Residential Programming, Nevo Polonsky.

 - A list of potential student residents for your proposed Theme House.
 You may use Bates Today to send out information on your proposed house, and you should seek to recruit student residents from all class years.
 Everyone who shows an interest in your theme should have an opportunity to ask questions about your proposed theme house.
 You may wish to consider having applications, an interview process, and an open meeting to generate interest.
 Your list of potential residents will not guarantee that the house you are assigned will have the same number of spaces as students on your list if you are approved for a house.
 If you are assigned a house that is too small to house all interested applicants, coordinators must determine who will be housed and who will not.
 If you are assigned a house with more beds than requested, you must fill all of the beds.
 We will try to assign houses as close to the actual number as possible.
 You must have each upper-class year represented in your house in some number.